 Evidence of ancient boating activity at Tabgha is found in the recently discovered harbor on the shore.
-Visible when the water level is -211.50 m or lower, the curved western breakwater was 60 meters long.
-Another 40 m breakwater ran perpendicular to the shore and protected the 30 m wide basin which was entered from the east.
+Visible when the water level is -693.89 feet (-211.50 m) or lower, the curved western breakwater was 200 feet (60 m) long.
+Another 130 foot (40 m) breakwater ran perpendicular to the shore and protected the 100 foot (30 m) wide basin which was entered from the east.

 Tabgha (Israel MFA) Relates the history of the site with a focus on the many churches and chapels that have been built there.

-Tabgha: Church of the Multiplication of the Loaves and the Fishes Gives an interesting and detailed history of the churches built on the site with several enlargeable photos of sections of the church’s famous mosaic floor.
-Copy of the page at Jewish Virtual Library.
+Tabgha: Church of the Multiplication of the Loaves and the Fishes (Jewish Virtual Library) Gives an interesting and detailed history of the churches built on the site with several enlargeable photos of sections of the church’s famous mosaic floor.